Most of us can rattle off our blood pressure or cholesterol numbers. But do you know your triglycerides?

 - Triglyceride lowering medications.
 People with very high triglycerides may take—at the recommendation of their doctor—medication to lower their triglycerides.
 This might include taking fibric acid derivatives, niacin, omega-3 fatty acids or statins.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital and medical correspondent for the Fox News Channel’s Medical A-Team Learn more at roboticoncology.com.
+He is the Director of Men’s Health at St. Francis Hospital, Roslyn, NYC and medical correspondent for Newsmax TV.
+Learn more at roboticoncology.com.
 Visit Dr. Samadi’s blog at SamadiMD.com.
 Follow Dr. Samadi on Twitter, Instagram, Pinterest and Facebook.